Video of the Day

 It's tempting to use your phone while you're eating, but studies show this makes you more likely to do something called mindless eating, where you eat more than you need because you're not paying attention to how much you've consumed.

 This kind of multitasking may also make you more susceptible to breaking your diet.
-A March 2019 study in the Journal of Brain Imaging and Behavior found that people who spend more time multitasking with media are more susceptible to food cues, and at higher risk for obesity.
+A March 2019 study in the Journal of Brain Imaging and Behavior found that people who spend more time multitasking with media are more susceptible to food cues, and at higher risk for having obesity.
 The takeaway: Focusing on one thing at a time might just be good for your waistline.

 Read more: How to Lose Weight If You Can't Stop Eating